-Pine firewood is ideally used outdoors and is great for kindling.
-And because pine has so much resinous sap, it is a great firestarter.
+Pine firewood is ideally used outdoors and is great for kindling because of its high resin content.

 However, pine firewood is not ideal to use indoors because of its high creosote build-up, high smoke production, and lack of coals.

 For kindling purposes, inside and out, pine shines.
 Specifically, fatwood, or the heartwood of pine trees, is prized for its use as kindling.

 Pine is one of the most easily identifiable trees in North America and can be found in all different climates.

 With it’s extremely distinct smell, its no wonder why pinewood is a popular outdoors firewood for bonfires, campers, and outdoorsmen.

 - BTU: 15.9 to 21.1 million per cord

 - Weight: 2250 to 2610 Ib (seasoned cord)

 Pine is an evergreen tree and a softwood.
 Pine has needles that may dry and drop each season, but overall keep their green throughout the winter and do not shed.

 Pine trees produce an incredible amount of sap, to the point of dripping sap (remember not to park under a pine tree!).
 Both male and female pine trees grow cones, but only the female cones contain seeds.
 Dried pine cones are an incredible fire starter, along with dried pine needles.